gt-chipc/gt-student-cluster-competition/docs/team-phoenix-vip.md

 See our 2021 [Undergraduate Research Opportunities in Computing (UROC) presentation slides](files/2021/Team_Phoenix_VIP_UROC_Spring_2021.pdf) for some additional details!

+**NOTE:** To sign up for this course you need to request a registration permit each semester using the VIP site.
+See more information [here](https://vip.gatech.edu/apply-undergraduate-students).

 ## What is the goal of “Team Phoenix?”
 We want to train teams for the national Supercomputing Student Cluster Competition (SCC), where you race against a 48-hour clock to assemble, evaluate, and manage the fastest and most reliable cluster you can given a specific power budget and occasional surprise power failures.